 EMV Chip Card Technology

-It’s no secret that payment card fraud is a growing problem all over the world.
-Between rising fraud rates and the October 2015 EMV liability shift, there’s no doubt you are starting to see more credit card issuers and financial institutions delivering EMV cards to their accountholders.
-You’re probably starting to see more EMV chip card-enabled terminals as well.
+It's no secret that payment card fraud is a growing problem all over the world.
+Between rising fraud rates and the October 2015 EMV liability shift, EMV cards and EMV-enabled terminals are now commonplace.

 To make sure that you're in the know about EMV chip card technology, below are answers to some of the most common questions surrounding EMV.